vlad-ozh/onlinestore-nextjs-2024/README.md

 ### Features In this project:
 -  change the theme
 -  change the language
--  show product categories
+-  view the product categories
--  show product pages
+-  view the product pages
--  show popular products
+-  view the popular products
--  show each product separately
+-  view each product separately
+-  view your favorite products
+-  view the shopping cart
 -  leave review under the product
 -  add products to favorites and to the cart
 -  sign in/up to the application, forgot password option, confirm your mail (by using clerk)